2i2c-org/team-compass/engineering/workflow/default-workflow.md

 Our team works in **two-week iterations**.
 Here is a brief overview of each Iteration.

 Before Iteration
-: Ensure the Refined column has ranked (prioritized and sequenced) work items
+: Product Management takes in input from the team and the business at large and ensures the Up Next column has ranked (prioritized and sequenced) work items

 Beginning of Iteration
 : Iteration begins with our [Iteration planning meeting](#meetings:sprint-planning).

-  In this meeting we discuss major accomplishments in the previous iteration, review past capacity committments.
-We then size and assign the items that each team member will work on for the next iteration, and review items that require discussion and planning.
+  In this meeting we discuss major accomplishments in the previous iteration, review past capacity commitments, and assess the velocity of the last iteration.
+We then size the items in the Up Next column which form the backlog of work for upcoming iterations, and review items that require discussion and planning.

 During the Iteration
-: Team members work on the items assigned to them at the iteration planning meeting.
+: Team members pick up the first item of work in the Up Next column that they can help with.
+It's up to each team member to judge how they can help, and to pick up work that matches their skills and expertise (The "Accountable" part of Accountable Kanban).

 We use [the Iteration Board](#coordination:sprint-board) to coordinate our activities during the iteration.
-  We provide updates about what we've been up to, what we're doing next, and where we need help via regular **asynchronous Slack stand-ups**.
+  We provide updates about what we've been up to, what we're doing next, and where we need help via regular twice-weekly **stand-ups**. as well as asynchronously through Slack.

 Last day of Iteration
-: By the end of the day, team members should have completed all of their items for that iteration.
+: By the end of the day, team members should aim to have closed the majority of the tasks they had with the "in progress" status.
 The iteration is closed off with a Retrospective to identify improvement opportunities.

 :::{admonition} Iteration Cadence
 - Default: Two weeks.